 We have skeleton administrative staff cover over lunchtimes between 1 - 2 pm to enable us to host staff meetings, and undertake routine admin work.
 The telephone lines will remain open though you will be diverted to another number, and the building remains staffed so we are available should you need us.

-The average pay for GPs working at Hunts Cross Health Centre in the last financial year 2015/16 was £75,763 before tax and National insurance contributions.
+The average pay for GPs working in Hunts Cross Health Centre in the last financial year 2017/18 was £86,701 before tax and national insurance.

-This is for 1 full time GP, 2 part time GPs and 2 salaried GPs
+This is for 2 full-time GPs, 2 part-time GPs and 1 salaried GP.